 ALL ANVER Vacuum Lifters, Tilters, and special vacuum lifting machinery, can be equipped with the new VLS Vacuum Leakage Sensor by means of connecting the vacuum source to be monitored with appropriate ¼” flexible tubing, (Part No. PC-T14, clear), to the ¼” push-to-connect vacuum input fitting.

-The VLS-AUX (see page 3) is an auxiliary add-on device designed to be connected to the VLS Vacuum Leakage Sensor.
+The VLS-AUX (see below) is an auxiliary add-on device designed to be connected to the VLS Vacuum Leakage Sensor.
 When the warning system is activated, the VLS-AUX sounds a loud 105dBA siren and a flashing strobe light is initiated.
 This add-on device is ideal for noisy environments, where the lifter is at a distance from the operator, or where other personnel may be in the general area of use.